 COVID-19 has changed the workplaces completely, forcing organizations and their employees to adjust to new routines of how, when, and where they work.
-Even though most organizations have enabled a majority of their employees to work from home, others have been devising strategies to reopen the workplaces while ensuring employee wellness and safety.
 The entire pandemic and the ensuing crisis have resulted in a considerable decline in their morale, which in turn has the potential to impact their work efficiency and performance negatively.
 Hence, it is not surprising that most organizations are exploring ways and means to boost employee motivation in a post-COVID world.

 Whichever way one looks, people seem to be stressed, anxious, and in most cases facing a deep sense of insecurity.
 Employees are worried not only about their own health and well-being but also of their loved ones.